Explore UCD

 If an applicant chooses to appeal, the request must comply with the following:

-The appeal form must be received in writing (either e-mail or hard copy) within 20 working days of the date of the original decision stating how s/he considers the application to have been unfairly considered.
+1. The appeal must be received in writing (either e-mail or hard copy) on the Application Appeals form within 20 working days of the date of the original decision stating how s/he considers the application to have been unfairly considered.

 Appeal Assessment

-The appeal will be considered by an appeal committee nominated by the relevant decision making authority.
-For graduate applicants this will be the School/College which has issued the decision.
-For undergraduate applicants the appeal will be the responsibility of the Director of Admissions and Enrolment Planning.
-The appeal will be considered impartially and, where possible* the committee will consist of staff who were not involved in making the original decision.
-The function of the appeals process is to ensure the rules are applied fairly and it cannot set aside the rules for applicants who appeal for special treatment.
+The appeal will be considered impartially and, where possible[1], by staff who were not involved in making the original decision.
+The function of the appeals process is to ensure the rules are applied fairly.
+The appeals process cannot set aside the rules for applicants who appeal for special treatment.

-1. In the majority of cases the appeal will be assessed on the basis of the written submission alone.
+1. In most cases the appeal will be assessed based on the written submission alone.

 3. Unless exceptional circumstances arise (e.g. if requested further information/clarification has not been provided by the applicant) the decision relating to the appeal will be communicated to the applicant in writing (either e-mail or hard copy) within 20 working days of the receipt of the appeal.